 Who pays federal taxes?

 We're all familiar with the IRS's income tax brackets.
 The IRS levies a tax rate of 10 percent on your first $9,525 of income, 15 percent on $9,525 to $38,700, 25 percent on $37,950 to $93,700, and so on.

 But in the tax code, various credits and deductions, for everything from student loan interest to mortgage payments, whittle down the amount of income you actually pay tax on.

 Moreover, you don't just pay income tax to the federal government — you make contributions to Social Security and Medicare via payroll taxes, and pay federal excise taxes on specific products, like fuel and alcohol.

-Mash all of those components together and you get a household's effective federal tax rate, which is what's included in the chart above.
+Mash all of those components together and you get a household's effective federal tax rate.
 Wealthy households account for the lion's share of federal tax revenue.
 Considering individual and payroll taxes, and other sources of federal tax income like excise taxes (on specific products like fuel, alcohol, and so on), the top 20 percent of American households pay nearly 70 percent of taxes in the United States, according to an analysis by the Tax Policy Center.